Chemical Sciences Research

 The SCS supports a wealth of research in the area of advanced materials and their integration into devices designed for environmental and health diagnostic applications.
 Bioinspired material design and supramolecular chemistry are strong themes within the School where diverse materials science is applied for example to design responsive biointerfaces for sensor and drug delivery platforms, catalytic materials for energy production and luminescent probes for high precision cellular targeting and imaging.

-The SCS plays a key role in the National Centre for Sensor Research (www.ncsr.ie) at DCU which brings together advanced materials science research activity together with other Schools with the objective of meeting sensor design challenges such as integration of sensing interfaces with functions such as fluidic handling, engineering architectures and properties in novel materials for biosensor and bioelectronic applications, as well as meeting device sensitivity challenges related to analyte detection in marine water for example and early detection of disease biomarkers in blood.
+The SCS plays a key role at DCU where we bring together advanced materials science research activity together with other Schools with the objective of meeting sensor design challenges such as integration of sensing interfaces with functions such as fluidic handling, engineering architectures and properties in novel materials for biosensor and bioelectronic applications, as well as meeting device sensitivity challenges related to analyte detection in marine water for example and early detection of disease biomarkers in blood.

 Broader than this, the SCS hosts funded materials chemistry research programmes centred around topics including the engineering of nano- and micro-patterns of soft polymers with responsive properties, the synthesis and photochemistry of materials with antimicrobial properties, conjugated polymers as hydrogen evolution catalysts, the design of carbon nano-onions for catalytic and sensing applications, and electrode material design for wireless electrochemiluminescence and cell stimulation.